lammps/lammps/doc/src/compute_hma.rst

 Restrictions
 """"""""""""

-This compute is part of the USER-MISC package.
+This compute is part of the EXTRA-COMPUTE package.
 It is enabled only if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 Usage restricted to canonical (NVT) ensemble simulation only.